The transition from baby teeth to adult teeth is generally a painless affair.

 The first to show up are the central incisors, or what many of us refer to as the front teeth.
 Lower teeth generally erupt before the upper teeth.
 Most children will have a complete set of baby teeth by the time they are three years of age.

-Your child’s baby teeth will gradually be replaced by permanent teeth or adult teeth.
-There are 32 permanent teeth (permanent dentition), and they usually start to replace the baby teeth when your child reaches six years old, which means your child will start to lose his or her primary teeth around the same time he or she enters primary school!
+The other permanent teeth will then start to replace the baby teeth not long after, which means your child may start to lose his or her baby teeth around the same time he or she enters primary school!

 Of course, every child is different, and some may experience the loss of his or her first baby tooth at five years old, while others may have to wait until seven years old before they get to hold their own tooth in their palms.